 As of 1st October 2019, the ATO will alter an SMSF’s status on the Government’s ‘Super Fund Lookup’ website to ‘regulation details removed’ if the SMSF is more than two weeks late on any annual return lodgement due date.
 The ATO will only restore the SMSF’s complying [...]

-Inside this month's Your Knowledge Update, the ATO's home office expense crackdown - what you can and can't claim.
-Plus, what does the US/China trade war mean for Australia?
-Download this month's issue here - Your Knowledge Update - October 2018.
+Inside this month's Your Knowledge Update; the superannuation guarantee amnesty, what the historically low interest rates mean for you and an alert about trust distributions to non-resident beneficiaries.
+Download this month's issue here - Your Knowledge Update - October 2019.